markostam/active-noise-cancellation/README.md

 # Active Noise Cancellation Functions in Matlab and C
 A bunch of functions implementing active noise cancellation using various LMS algorithms (FxLMS, FuLMS, NLMS) in Matlab and C.
-Initially I wrote these for an [Audio Signal Processing](http://www.ece.rochester.edu/~zduan/teaching/ece472/index.html) class during my masters.
+I wrote these as part of my final project for an [Audio Signal Processing](http://www.ece.rochester.edu/~zduan/teaching/ece472/index.html) class during my masters.

+I've also included [a short, not very serious powerpoint](https://github.com/markostam/active-noise-cancellation/blob/master/noise_cancellation_recurse2.pptx) of a 5 minute lightning talk I gave on the project later at the Recurse Center.

 Functions include:
 + **LMS (Least Mean Squares):** most basic canonical ANC algo